Legal Advice for Compensation Insurance Claims & TPD Payouts

 5. Negotiating a settlement with a public liability insurance company

-Each step is vital to ensuring a successful claim.
+Each step is vital to a successful outcome.

-Winning a public liability claim is difficult because insurance companies constantly seek to reduce their liability or deny your case.
-Additionally, there can be more than one negligent party, each disputing their responsibility level.
-Consequently, your best chance of claiming compensation is to seek guidance from experienced lawyers.
-A public liability lawyer will explain how to gather the necessary evidence to prove your injury was due to someone else’s negligence.
+Having an approved public liability claim can be challenging because insurance companies often seek to reduce their liability or deny a case.
+Additionally, more than one negligent party can be involved, each disputing their responsibility level.
+However, an experienced public liability lawyer can explain how to gather the necessary evidence to prove an injury was due to someone else’s negligence.

 The team at Splatt Lawyers works with the guidance of an accredited specialist in personal injury law, Kerry Splatt.
-Furthermore, our public liability lawyers provide compensation legal services on a 100% no win, no fee basis.
-It’s free to know where you stand, so call now: 1800 700 125
+Furthermore, our public liability lawyers provide compensation legal services on a 100% no-win, no-fee basis.
+It’s free to know if you have a valid case and your options.
+Call 1800 700 125

 Gather Evidence

-Experienced lawyers can assist in gathering the proof needed to back up a valid claim.
+Experienced lawyers can explain the required evidence that supports a valid claim.

 Identifying the Responsible Parties

 The next stage in the claims process is deciding the responsible parties.
 This means determining who is in charge of the area, building, or facility where the accident occurred.
-It could be a landlord, shopping centre manager, building manager, corporate body, or local council.
+The person could be a landlord, shopping centre manager, building manager, corporate body, or local council.

 Lodge a public liability claim